logo

 Flatiron Building - a visually impressive triangular building in the Flatiron District

-The FRIENDS Experience - a tourist attraction with TV set recreations and many photo opportunities
+FRIENDS Experience, The - a tourist attraction with TV set recreations and many photo opportunities

 Harry Potter New York - an impressive two-floor Harry Potter-themed retail store; a must visit for any Harry Potter fan